willieching11/Flashcard-Generator/README.md

 Firstly, the user needs to choose whether they want to use the "basic" flashcards setting or the "cloze" flashcards setting.

 ex. node CLI.js basic

-ex. node CLI.js cloze
+Next, the user will choose a command wheather to "read", "add", or "study" flashcards.

-Next, the user will choose a command wheather to "read", "add", or "study" flashcards If you choose to "add" flashcards, you will need to indicate the number of flashcards to add.
+If you choose to "add" flashcards, you will need to indicate the number of flashcards to add.

 ex. node CLI.js basic add 2